Computing Optimal Trajectories for Optimal Transport in Nonuniform Environments: Optimal Trajectory

 \end{lem} \begin{proof} We have $\LL_{x_i} = K(\x)K_{x_i}(\x)\|\dot \x\|^2$, $\LL_{\dot x_ix_j} = 2K(\x)K_{x_j}(\x)\dot x_i$, and $\LL_{\dot x_i} = K^2(\x)\dot x_i$, so that $\LL_{\dot x_i\dot x_i} =K^2(\x)$ and $\LL_{\dot x_i\dot x_j} = 0$ for $j\neq i$.
 It follows that

 so that the differential equation in \eqref{EL-Lagr} can be rewritten as:

 which is exactly

-as claimed. \end{proof} An interesting and useful criterion about solutions of \eqref{EL-energy} is that they have constant speed. \begin{cor} If the trajectory $\y(t)$ is a solution of the Euler-Lagrange equation \eqref{EL-energy}, then $\y(t)$ has constant speed:
+as claimed. \end{proof} An interesting and useful fact about solutions of \eqref{EL-energy} is that they have constant speed. \begin{cor} If the trajectory $\y(t)$ is a solution of the Euler-Lagrange equation \eqref{EL-energy}, then $\y(t)$ has constant speed:

 \end{cor} \begin{proof} Since $\y$ satisfies

 then, taking the dot-product of this relation with $K\dot \y$, we obtain

 as claimed. \end{proof} \begin{rem} In our numerical algorithms, we use Corollary \ref{const-speed} as an a-posteriori check to infer whether we have effectively solved \eqref{EL-energy}; see Sections \ref{algos} and \ref{results}. \end{rem}